GRIT 2.0 Resources

 Kazimierz Dąbrowski Theory

 The Theory of Positive Disintegration is a novel approach to personality development.
 The theory is a forerunner of what today is called post-traumatic growth.
+Many of today’s students are coming to class traumatized by life experiences, which if recognized and treated effectively, can become a catalyst for growth.
 Dąbrowski described the psychological factors he believed to be related to positive (growth full) outcomes after crises.
-He called these factors developmental potential and they include a description of psychological sensitivity he called overexcitability (OE).
+He called these factors “developmental potential” and they include a description of psychological sensitivity he called overexcitability (OE).
 Dąbrowski observed that individuals with strong OE experience crises in a stronger, deeper and more personal manner.
 The intense experience of crises creates an opportunity for the conscious and volitional rearrangement of the self including a reformulation and reprioritization of one’s values and beliefs.
+(Worth a look).

 A concept that is taking root in the demanding realm of professional sports, The Obstacle Is the Way deals with failure, perspective, and having the mental toughness to carry on no matter what the circumstances.
 While this book doesn’t explicitly address classroom teaching, it is a helpful reminder that life challenges are meant to be faced head-on.
 It’s a study and reflection on the philosophy of Stoicism, along with stories of great historical figures that realized that problems were merely a chance to grow stronger.
 By the time you finish it, you might just feel a little stronger yourself.
 The Obstacle Is the Way touches on that and does whatever it can to show students that problems are opportunities to get stronger.